-Today’s post is inspired by a book called “The Gift.”
+Today’s post is inspired by the book called “The Gift.”

-Dr. Eger was imprisoned at Auschwitz when she was 16 years old, along with her younger sister Magda and her parents.
-The year was 1944 and the Nazis had invaded Hungary where she and her family lived.
-Carted off in a cattle car, the family was taken to Auschwitz where she would be held for the next year.
+Dr. Eger was imprisoned at Auschwitz when she was 16, along with her younger sister Magda and her parents.
+The year was 1944, and the Nazis had invaded Hungary, where she and her family lived.
+Carted off in a cattle car, the family was taken to Auschwitz, where she would be held for the next year.
 Her parents were murdered in the gas chambers immediately after their arrival.

 In her words:

 “Each moment in Auschwitz was hell on earth.
 It was also my best classroom.
 Subjected to loss, torture, starvation, and the constant threat of death, I discovered the tools for survival and freedom that I continue to use every day in my clinical psychology practice as well as in my own life.”

 After her release and in the years to follow, Dr. Eger married, had children, and completed her doctorate in clinical psychology (which she did at the age of 52.)
 For the last 40+ years, she has provided psychotherapeutic help to others who have dealt with all manner of victimization, depression, anxiety, and the like.